It's been my experience that often we set goals to lose weight or improve our health and then life tends to get in the way.

 5. Move your body.

-Nobody wants a wake-up call in the form of a scary diagnosis or a life-altering illness, so if avoiding that is a motivating factor that can help you stay on track, I'm all for it.
-Overall bonus: By reducing silent inflammation you're going to be healthier and feel awesome, and have lots of energy to create the life you crave!
+Nobody wants a wake-up call in the form of a scary diagnosis or a life-altering illness, so if avoiding those are motivating factors that can help you stay on track, I'm all for it.
+Overall bonus: By reducing silent inflammation you're going to be healthier and feel awesome, and have lots of energy to create the life you crave - and you might even go down a few pants sizes.